What Is a Health Savings Account?

 How an HSA Works

 A Health Savings Account is one of the ways an individual can cut costs if they are faced with high deductibles.
 A deductible is the portion of an insurance claim that the insured pays out-of-pocket.
-A high-deductible health insurance plan (HDHP) is an insurance plan that has a higher annual deductible than typical health plans, with a minimum and maximum deductible of $1,350 and $6,750 (as of 2019), respectively, for individuals.
-For families, the minimum is $2,700, and the maximum is $13,500.
+A high-deductible health insurance plan (HDHP) is an insurance plan that has a higher annual deductible than typical health plans.
+For 2025, the IRS has updated the High Deductible Health Plan (HDHP) thresholds that determine eligibility for Health Savings Accounts (HSAs).
+For self-only coverage, the minimum annual deductible is $1,650, and the maximum out-of-pocket limit (including deductibles, copayments, and coinsurance) is $8,300.
+For family coverage, the minimum annual deductible is $3,300, and the maximum out-of-pocket limit is $16,600.

 A health reimbursement arrangement (HRA) is an employer-funded plan that reimburses employees for qualified medical expenses and, in some cases, insurance premiums.
 Employers are allowed to claim a tax deduction for the reimbursements they make through these plans, and reimbursement dollars received by employees are generally tax free.